Highly Capable

 When a student is eligible for highly capable services (see Screening Process below), they are identified as highly capable once families grant permission.
 The student will keep that identification throughout their time in the district, no matter what type of program with which the student is enrolled (e.g., Montessori, Dual Language, Excel, etc.).

-A highly capable student will receive services based on the options below:
+A highly capable student will receive services based on the placements below:

 Model